mohamedbenothman-lab/bottle_classifier/README.md

 ### 2. Train the Model

 Choose your pipeline based on available hardware:
+> [!IMPORTANT]
+if you are using the V2 you need to use all the files that have V2 in their name instead of the basic ones

 ```bash
 # Standard — lightweight, works on any GPU